This Hidden Section At H&M Has All The Top Trends Of The Summer

 Between their designer collaborations, studio collections and conscious exclusive drops, navigating HM.com is anything but easy.
 Fortunately for us, the beloved fast fashion brand has created a solution: the Trends page.

-To get you started, we handpicked 18 of our favorite items from the trend section and loaded them up in the slideshow ahead.
+To get you started, we handpicked 17 of our favourite items from the trend section and loaded them up in the slideshow ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.